Prevention and Awareness

 The University provides a multitude of training and educational opportunities for students, student organizations, faculty, and staff regarding the topic of hazing.
-Many of these trainings are already built into the educational components of student organizations.
+Many of these trainings are already built into the educational components of recognized student organizations (RSO) and staff annual training requirements.

 Programming